Women in business face unique challenges. GoKapital Loans for Women are the solution to meeting your business’s financial challenges.

 4 Months in Business

 New Business?
 Established business?

-All we require is one year in business.
+All we require is 4 months of operation.

 $100,000 Annual Gross Sales

 It doesn’t take a lot of money to borrow a lot of money

 4 Months' Bank Statements

 and a simple application gets the process started.